randylubin/blog-randylubin/_drafts/2022-recap.md

 ![startup trail logo](/images/startuptrail-1200x630.png)

-In April, we launched [Startup Trail](https://startuptrail.engine.is/) ([blog](https://blog.randylubin.com/new-game-startup-trail)) a browser based game that explores the intersection of startups and tech policy.
+In April, we (Leveraged Play, Copia Institute, Engine) launched [Startup Trail](https://startuptrail.engine.is/) ([blog](https://blog.randylubin.com/new-game-startup-trail)) a browser based game that explores the intersection of startups and tech policy.
 Players face a series of dilemmas as they grow their company from founding to exit (or bankruptcy).
 The game was warmly received, with 10,000s of folks playing the game; we also got covered in [The Verge](https://www.theverge.com/2022/4/28/23045333/startup-trail-game-oregon).
-I'm thrilled with how the game turned out and we'll be making more browser based games in 2023.
+I'm thrilled with how the game turned out and we'll be making more browser-based games in 2023.

 #### United Nations Election Game

 I've also spent most of the year working with the United Nations (in collaboration with Mike Masnick) on a foresight game to explore threats and opportunities around elections.
 We ran pilot sessions in Southeast Asia in late spring and then created a generalized guide for how to adapt the game for other national contexts – the guide should launch early this year and I'll post about it when it's live.
-Working with the United Nations was a treat – it's important that my games are impactful (not just fun) and the UN is a strong vector for affecting positive change.
+Working with the United Nations was a great opportunity – it's important that my games are impactful (not just fun) and the UN is a strong vector for affecting positive change.

 #### Minigames, Talks, Workshops, and More

-While I've worked on a few bigger games over the course of the year, I can't talk about them publicly yet.
+While I've worked on a few other bigger games over the course of the year, I can't talk about them publicly yet.
 I can share two smaller games though: Coastalia Refugee Crisis and Hindsight 2030.

 ![a slide from Costalia Refugee Crisis showing the region](/images/coastalia-slide.png)

 I created [Coastalia Refugee Crisis](https://randylubin.itch.io/costalia-refugee-crisis) for a VZOR and SOIF's series on Peaceful Futures.
 Players explored how institutions might respond to a fraught situation that threatens to descend into violent conflict.
-The short crisis game format is potent and I look forward to making more designs like it this year.
+The short crisis game format has potential and I look forward to making more designs like it in 2023.

 ![Hindsight 2030 logo](/images/hindsight2030.png)